 Yes.
-If you receive a disappointing result at the end of L6, you can repeat one or more AS module exams at the end of U6.
+If you receive a disappointing result at the end of L6, you can repeat one or more AS module exams at the end of U6, although this obviously adds significantly to the workload at A2 level.

 Feasibility of classes